tayyabnasir22/NoEscape/README.md

 For example a user may enter "Hello" which actually should be stored as "Hello" but using JSON.parse on the string like: `'{"data": ""Hello""}'` will yield an error.

-To properly escape the characters use the n`oescape.escapeForJSONStrings` function and let it do all the formatting.
+To properly escape the characters use the `noescape.escapeForJSONStrings` function and let it do all the formatting.
 Also it will work for all other escape characters.